What Is Bitcoin Halving? How Does It Affect Bitcoin Price?

 What Does the Bitcoin White Paper Say About the ‘Halving’?

 Interestingly, Bitcoin halving is not mentioned directly in the Bitcoin white paper, as the term ‘halving’ is not used.
-However, the paper does discuss the limited supply of Bitcoin and the mechanisms in place to control the creation of new coins.
+However, the paper does discuss the limited supply of bitcoins and the mechanisms in place to control the creation of new coins.

 In particular, the white paper states that the capped number of bitcoins to be created is 21 million, and the rate at which new coins are created or mined will be halved approximately every four years.
 This is the mechanism that underlies the halving process.